ehneilsen/rtn-012/index.rst

    The subplots above have the same meaning as those in :numref:`fig-resid-new`, except for a time with a full moon above the horizon.

 :numref:`fig-residual-hists` shows the histograms of the residualsfor each order tested, in each filter, for the first year of tested data.
-The distribution is dominated by residuals less than 0.05 magnitudes in all cases, but thin tails extend from :math:`\sim -0.3` to :math:`\sim 0.1`, accentuated by the log scale in the figure.
+The distribution is dominated by residuals :less than 0.05 magnitudes in all cases, but thin tails extend from :math:`\sim -0.3` to :math:`\sim 0.1`, accentuated by the log scale in the figure.
 Recall that the standard deviation of the residuals of the skycalc_ model with respect to actual data is :math:`\sim 0.2`: instances where the the difference between the Zernike approximation and the skycalc_ value are comparable to the precision of the skycalc_ model are rare, but they exist.

 .. _label: fig-residual-hists